niklaushirt/ibm-aiops-deployer/README.md

 </details>

 <details>
-<summary>📥 I'm getting a certificate error when opening CP4AIOPS, Instana or Turbonomic</summary>
+<summary>📥 I'm getting a certificate error when opening CP4AIOPS or Turbonomic</summary>

-❗If you are using IBM TechZone Clusters you will get certificate errors when trying to open CP4AIOPS, Instana or Turbonomic
+❗If you are using IBM TechZone Clusters you will get certificate errors when trying to open CP4AIOPS or Turbonomic

 ✅ Open the links in a Private/Incognito window and select proceed